Federal public health emergency to end soon

 “As far as changes, we still offer the vaccine,” said Tuck.
 “And we are still getting people who come in, because they are very adamant about keeping up on their boosters.
 We believe that it is the best way to protect yourself against COVID-19.”

-But as the public health emergency ends, Tuck says that it is important to remember that COVID-19 is something that will remain with us.
+But as the public health emergency ends, Tuck says that it is important to remember that COVID is something that will remain with us.

 “Any time that you have a pandemic and it becomes more controlled, as times passes, it goes from a pandemic to an endemic,” said Tuck.
 “Basically then, it’s just something that’s become a normal part of life.”